LeaderOfQUOM/PVZStuff/README.md

 example on real function comment (1312D0 - damage to zombie with armor):
 Calculation of damage if zombie has armor
 Stack:
-+C   projModifier
++C    DMGModifier
++8    DMG
 +4    zombieStruct2
--4     projModifier and 8
+-4    DMGModifier and 8
--C    projModifier
+-C    DMGModifier
--10   projID
+-10   DMG
 -14   zombieStruct2
 -18   unk1
 esp -8